New York City Subconjunctival Hemorrhage Attorneys

 All medical professionals and organizations owe their patients care that meets basic professional standards.
 When they don't live up to that obligation, due to bad decisions, carelessness, or inaction, they may be committing medical malpractice.
 And when medical malpractice causes a serious injury to a newborn baby, the resulting injuries are birth injuries.
 If you believe your family suffered a subconjunctival hemorrhage or another birth injury as a result of negligent decisions by medical professionals, you have the right to hold them legally responsible for the results.

-The NY attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help.
+The NYC attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help.
 We are a personal injury law firm in New York City, specializing in representing victims of birth injuries, medical malpractice, and other accidents caused by someone else's negligence.
 We have decades of experience in the complicated issues surrounding medical malpractice cases, including legal and medical skill in all of the most common birth injuries.
 We're proud to be able to say we've won tens of millions of dollars for injured babies and their families.
 That's money that can help our clients support themselves after a serious injury; get the medical treatment they need; and compensate them for a permanent, irreversible disability.

 If your baby suffered a subconjunctival hemorrhage or another birth injury because of a doctor's carelessness, you have the right to hold that doctor responsible for the results.
-For a free consultation with a New York birth injury attorney, call Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 today.
+For a free consultation with a New York City birth injury attorney, call Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 today.

 Additional Information